 Food waste generators covered Waste production threshold Distance exemptions Other California Cal.
 Code Regs.
 Tit.
 XIV, § 18981.1-18998.4 All Tier One commercial generators, multi-family dwellings, and individuals.
 2024: Tier Two food waste generators None None As of 2022, all Tier One generators must measure food waste production and donate edible food to recovery organizations.
 California set waste goals of reducing organic waste disposal 75% by 2025 and rescuing at least 20% of currently disposed surplus food by 2025 for people to eat.
 Connecticut Conn.
 Gen. Stat.
-Ann. § 22a-226e Commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, resort or conference center 26 tons/year 20 miles Beginning January 1, 2025, the 20 mile exemption will be eliminated and institutions generating more than 26 tons/yr will be added.
-2023: retail food stores with at least 10,000 square feet of floor area and college or university campuses with at least 2,000 students 2024: Any other retail food store, arenas or stadiums that hold at least 15,000 people, hospitals or nursing homes with at least 300 beds, and colleges or universities with at least 500 residential students None None N/A
+Ann. § 22a-226e Commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, resort or conference center 26 tons/year 20 miles N/A 2023: retail food stores with at least 10,000 square feet of floor area and college or university campuses with at least 2,000 students 2024: Any other retail food store, arenas or stadiums that hold at least 15,000 people, hospitals or nursing homes with at least 300 beds, and colleges or universities with at least 500 residential students None None N/A